lwys-trash-oct23/.github/profile/README.md

 Well, srkndenis has [made a build of 18.1 already back in 2021](https://mega.nz/folder/7s0CnQpL#OpPDOEsGA5APizajXRZ32A/folder/bp0kxYCQ) and it already works pretty well, it's just that I want to try building the OS myself so that I can get security updates.

-Work has been done for 20 bring-up before, but I have already given up, because the kernel is too old for A12+ and I don't want to deal with it.
+Work has been done for 20.0 bring-up before, but I pretty much have given up because the kernel is too old for A12+ and I can't think of how to deal with it.
+Maybe if I'm insane I can make an Android port of msm8916-mainline.
 Kindly use the lineage-18.1 local manifest for now.